turtletopia/versionsort/README.md

 ## Why use versionsort?

 `versionsort` sorts version codes better than base sort function.
 Most importantly, it'll place `1.0.10` behind `1.0.9` instead of between `1.0.1` and `1.0.2`.
 It can handle letters too, even concatenated with numbers.
 For example, `versionsort` will correctly detect `8` and `10` in `1.8b0a` and `0.3-10vcd1-devel`.
-It won't drop the rest of the code, though, correctly placing these after `1.8` and `0.3-10` versions.
+It won't drop the rest of the code either, correctly placing these after `1.8` and `0.3-10` versions.

 Basically, `versionsort` has two functions, mimicking base R division: `vec_order()` and `vec_sort()`.